 I usually then say, “You know, Beef Manhattans.”
-Sometimes that clears it up, other times I have to describe the deliciousness of roast beef hot shots to which the usual response is “Those sound delicious.”
+Sometimes that clears it up, other times I have to describe the deliciousness of roast beef hot shots to which the usual response is “Those sound amazing.”
 (Don’t even get my started about “Cincinnati-style spaghetti.”)

-6 slices white bread
+- 6 slices white bread

-2 jars brown beef gravy
+- 2 jars brown beef gravy

-1 medium can beef
+- 1 large can beef chunks

-3 cups mashed potatoes, prepared
+- 3 cups mashed potatoes, prepared

-1 Tablespoon black pepper
+- 1 Tablespoon black pepper

-2 teaspoons garlic salt
+- 2 teaspoons garlic salt